The Poem “Connected by the World” by Gabriel Cruz

 1️⃣ Rhyme Scheme:

-The poem follows a consistent AABB rhyme scheme in each stanza.
-This regular pattern creates a smooth flow and makes the poem easy to read and remember.
-It also gives a musical quality to the poem.
+The poem follows a regular AABB rhyme scheme in every stanza.
+This musical pattern gives the poem a smooth flow and makes it pleasant and easy to remember.

 2️⃣ Repetition:

-Words like “connected” and ideas of unity appear throughout the poem.
-This repetition emphasizes the importance of global connection and togetherness among nations.
+Words and ideas related to “connection,” “unity,” and “globalization” are repeated throughout the poem.
+This repetition emphasizes the importance of togetherness and global harmony.

 3️⃣ Alliteration: